mbojoly/diokles/README.md

 [![Build Status](https://travis-ci.org/mbojoly/diokles.svg)](https://travis-ci.org/mbojoly/diokles)

 ##Description
-DIOKLES is a set of docker appliance that allows to simulate on a single virtual machine like docker-machine several processes in order to diagnose and better understand large performance problems.
+DIOKLES is a set of docker appliances that allows to simulate on a single virtual machine like docker-machine several processes in order to diagnose and better understand large performance problems.

+As explained during {{soft-shake}} presentation [Comment tester et optimiser la performance d'un SI](https://github.com/mbojoly/softshake-perf-si) some end-to-end results can be counter-intuitive when you compare them to the sum of the individual performance results results.
+Demo at {{soft-shake}} uses DIOKLES in order to demonstrate the impact of N+1 requests, N+1 applications calls and network latencies at the IS performance level.

-DIOKLES application simulates
+More globally, DIOKLES application simulates
 - CPU intensive task
 - Call to a database
 - HTTP call to another DIOKLES application instance